-Now, more than ever, these difficult choices seem to be emerging all around us.
-In the current pandemic, as lockdown restrictions ease and life starts to rebuild, you only have to turn to social media to witness the emotion and angst associated with many of these issues.
-Should we allow employees to work from home or should we encourage them back into the office?
+Back in June 2020, a colleague reflected on the dilemmas that were being faced then.
+She wrote: “…as lockdown restrictions ease and life starts to rebuild, you only have to turn to social media to witness the emotion and angst… should we allow employees to work from home or should we encourage them back into the office?
 Should we send our children to school or keep them at home?
-Should we look with optimism to the future or accept the reality that is facing us and hunker down?
+Should we look with optimism to the future or accept the reality that is facing us and hunker down…?”

 Finding a new path forward